The employment law in Switzerland is mainly based upon the following sources, set out in order of their priority:

 XII DISCONTINUING EMPLOYMENT

 A contract concluded for an indefinite period terminates after a notice given by either of the parties (ordinary termination).
 In principle, no cause to terminate an employment relationship is required.
-The minimum notice period is set forth in the Code of Obligations.
-The parties may not, however, reduce such period to less than one month, subject to any longer periods set forth in collective bargaining agreements.
+The minimum notice period is set forth in the CO.
+The parties may not, however, reduce this period to less than one month, subject to any longer periods set forth in collective bargaining agreements.
 Nevertheless, because of the protection against abusive termination, the employee has a statutory right to be informed of the reasons for the termination in writing, on request.

 A termination of an employment agreement must not be abusive.
 A party that abusively gives notice of termination of the employment relationship must pay an indemnity to the other party.
 The termination of the employment contract by either party is considered abusive if, for example, it occurs for one of the following reasons:

-- b the other party makes use of a constitutional or contractual right; or
+- the other party makes use of a constitutional or contractual right; or

 If any of the parties has a 'significant cause' it may terminate the contract at any time, without prior notice (extraordinary termination or summary dismissal) and may claim compensation for the damage caused from the other party.
 But, if the employer terminates the contact with immediate effect without a significant cause, the employer must compensate the employee for the damage that has thus been caused to him or her plus a penalty of up to six months' remuneration.

 The parties may agree upon (immediate) termination of an employment agreement at any time.
-The Code of Obligations sets forth no explicit provisions with regard to a termination agreement.
-However, according to the case law, the mandatory provisions of the Code shall be taken into account and the agreement must include benefits for both employer and the employee.
+The CO sets forth no explicit provisions with regard to a termination agreement.
+However, according to the case law, the mandatory provisions of the CO shall be taken into account and the agreement must include benefits for both employer and the employee.
 Otherwise, the judge may declare the termination agreement as null and void.

-- a when the employee is performing military service or civil defence;
+- when the employee is performing military service or civil defence;

-- b when the employee is prevented from working through no fault of his or her own due to sickness or an accident (for a certain period depending on the year of employment, up to 180 days);
+- when the employee is prevented from working through no fault of his or her own as a result of sickness or an accident (for a certain period depending on the year of employment, up to 180 days);

-- c during pregnancy and for 16 weeks following the birth of the baby; or
+- during pregnancy and for 16 weeks following the birth of the baby; or

-- d when the employee participates in an official aid project in another country.
+- when the employee participates in an official aid project in another country.

 Any notice to terminate an employment contract during such period is invalid.
 Any notice served before such period starts is suspended when the period begins and then recommences after recovery from illness or accident or expiration of the protection period.